 - Most of the flood cell is defended against the estimated 100 year fluvial flooding from the Dodder.
 As the progression of the flood defence works is ongoing, any site specific FRA should include a review and commentary on up-to-date risks.
 Where the defences have been completed, the FRA should follow the general guidance for development in defended locations.
-Where the defences have not been completed, all but very small scale extensions and changes of use would be considered premature. - A flood storage area upstream of the Tallaght stream junction with the main river has been identified to provide additional protection against increase river flows arising from climate change.
+Where the defences have not been completed, all but very small scale extensions and changes of use would be considered premature.
+(Once completed, new flood defences may alter restrictions on such developments and a reappraisal of flood risk would be appropriate at the project design stage, as per this SFRA and the main Development Plan). - A flood storage area upstream of the Tallaght stream junction with the main river has been identified to provide additional protection against increase river flows arising from climate change.
 It is essential that this land, which sits within the functional area of South Dublin County Council, is protected for this function.